New for 2018

 There are no changes from 2017 for the domestic property and casualty tax forms.

-All property and casualty insurance companies licensed in the state of Washington during the calendar year must file an electronic tax form, even if no business was actually transacted within Washington during that time.
-The filing of any form other than the online one provided by this office is not accepted.
+All property and casualty insurance companies licensed in the State of Washington during the calendar year must file an online tax form, as provided by this office, even if no business was actually transacted within Washington during that time.
+Alternate filing methods are not accepted.

 Caution: Do not mail a paper version of the form or any attachments to our office.

 Tax is generally due on all premiums, unless specifically exempted on the tax form.
 If you have questions, please contact us.

 Premiums reported must be on the same basis as required on the Annual Statement.

 The tax rate is 2%.
 Calculations will be completed automatically.

 Selecting "Print" will print your form exactly as it appears on the screen, even if you have not saved your work.

 Clicking the "Save Progress" button does not check for errors.